ngocnb/betamind-coding-test-php/README.md

 #### Article edit

+API test:
+- Endpoint: `/api/articles/{id}.json`
+- Method: PUT
+- Header: `Token: {token}`
+- Body: `title`, `body`

+Validation:
+- Title is required and have a maximum of 254 characters.
+- Body is required and have a maximum of 3999 characters.
+- User must be logged in to edit an article.
+- User must be the author to edit the article.

+Frontend test:
 1. Click the "Edit" button on the article detail page.
 2. Fill in the form with title and content.
 3. Click the "Update" button.
 4. The article will be updated and redirect to the article detail page.

+#### Delete article

+API test:
+- Endpoint: `/api/articles/{id}.json` where `{id}` is the article id.
+- Method: DELETE (for article delete)

 Validation:
-- Title is required and have a maximum of 254 characters.
-- Content is required and have a maximum of 3999 characters.

-#### Delete article
+- User must be logged in to delete an article.
+- User must be the author to delete the article.

+Frontend test:
 1. Click the "Delete" button on the article detail page.
 2. The confirmation dialog will show.
 3. Click "Yes" to delete the article.